The difference between product development and product management tools — and why you need both

 - These ideas can be validated, categorized, and prioritized effectively into a product roadmap.

-- The product roadmap is pushed into production and syncs downstream into your development platform automatically.
+- The product roadmap is pushed into production and automatically syncs downstream into your development tool.

-Instead of product development versus product management, both tools and teams can work together to deliver products that people use and love.
+Instead of product development versus product management, both systems and teams can work together to deliver products that people use and love.

 Product managers benefit from increased visibility and control of their roadmap